How to get an e-cycle

 Since launching last year, we have heard from people who have gone on to purchase their own e-cycle following the support and guidance they received through the programme.

-If you’re based in Manchester, Sheffield, Leicester or Luton and Dunstable, find more information and sign up here.
+If you’re based in Greater Manchester or Luton and Dunstable, you can find more information and sign up here.

 Pay-as-you-ride e-cycle schemes